If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - The yield of wax with wax foundation is high.
 You can melt down the entire comb and reuse only that which is needed to prepare the next batch of foundation.
 Wax foundation also allows beehive frames to be boiled for decontamination, sterilization and cleaning purposes.

-- Honey consumers that want comb honey can only get it when wax foundation is used.
-Some consumers prefer their honey in comb; uncapped and unextracted.
+- Honey consumers that want comb honey can only get it when the wax foundation is used.
+Some consumers prefer their honey in the comb; uncapped and unextracted.
 They prefer that the honey be sealed in wax, not in plastic.
 Comb honey sells for slightly more than extracted honey.
 Beekeepers that successfully produce comb honey get better returns on their beekeeping investment.

 - Wax foundation gives you hands-on experience in beekeeping.
 It helps you connect better with your honeybee colonies.
 In wiring frames and embedding the wire in wax foundation, you appreciate the work that bees do to produce the great fruits of beekeeping that you enjoy.
 While this does not make beekeepers using plastic foundation any less of beekeepers, those using wax foundation can rightfully claim better experience at traditional and natural beekeeping.